jonasfs/ProductDevelopmentProject/README.md

 ## Finished?

+When you're done with the above project, please send us an email with the following:

+* Links to your GitHub repo with your solution
+* A link to a hosted
+* Your updated resume

-When you're done with the above project, please submit your GitHub repo to the contact email you were provided in the hiring step that brought you to this repo.
-Include with that a link to a live hosted instance.
-If you haven't already supplied a resume during this process, attach it to your email.
+The target address is the contact email you were provided in the hiring step that brought you to this repo.

 1. **Bonus points** if you also orchestrate the launch environment in AWS using CloudFormation.
 2. **Mega bonus points** if you host the app in [AWS Lambda](https://aws.amazon.com/lambda/) using [Zappa](https://github.com/Miserlou/Zappa) or [AWS ECS](https://aws.amazon.com/ecs/) using [AWS Fargate](https://aws.amazon.com/fargate/).